codex-academy/spaza-suggest/readme.md

 npm test
 ```

-All the tests should pass if you ran the db script correctly.
+All the tests should pass if you ran the db scripts correctly.

-Don't start with the web app before your tests are passing locally.
+Don't start creating the web app if your tests are not passing.

 Create an `index.js` for your ExpressJS web app.

 ## Factory function methods to use

-Use the supplied factory function to build the screens above.
+Use the supplied factory function in the `spaza-suggest.js` to build the screens above.
+Not that it is an es6 module.

 ### Spaza client methods

+The `spaza-suggest` factory function has these methods for spaza shop clients.

-* `registerUser(username)` - returns client code
+* `registerUser(username)` - returns a login code
 * `userLogin(code)` - returns the user if it's a valid code
-* `areas()` - return all areas
 * `suggestProduct(areaId, userId)` - suggest a product
-* `productsForArea(areaId)` - products suggested for an area
 * `suggestions(userId)` - show all the suggestions made by a user
 * `upvote(suggestionId, userId)` - upvote a given suggesstion

 ### Spaza owner methods

+The `spaza-suggest` factory function has these methods for spaza shops.

-* `registerSpaza(name, areaId)` - create the spaza shop and return a code
+* `registerSpaza(name, areaId)` - create the spaza shop and return a login code
 * `spazaLogin(code)` - return the spaza name & id  and areaId for the spaza shop
 * `suggestionsForArea(areaId)` - show all the suggestions for a given area
 * `acceptSuggestion(suggestionId, spazaId)`
 * `acceptedSuggestions(spazaId)` - return all the accepted suggestions for the spazaId provided

+### General methods

+There are some methods in the Factory function that is not specific to a client or spaza shop

+* `productsForArea(areaId)` - products suggested for an area
+* `areas()` - return all areas